geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-16/meeting-transcript.md

 I've just noticed that one kernel, which is, like, reproducible slower, is just using tensor cores, so maybe it's, yeah.

 **Geohot** [00:10:20]
-Yeah, I mean, there's also, like, so much there of the speed also comes down to, like, if your beam isn't hitting the..
-Oh, I guess, no, you cache the beam.
+Yeah, I mean, there's also, like, so much there of the speed also comes down to, like, if your BEAM isn't hitting the..
+Oh, I guess, no, you cache the BEAM.
-Do you cache the beam on..
+Do you cache the BEAM on..

 **Nimlgen** [00:10:27]
-Yeah, yeah, so it's running the same beam.
+Yeah, yeah, so it's running the same BEAM.

 **Geohot** [00:10:31]
-It's running the same beam, yeah.
+It's running the same BEAM, yeah.

 **Chenyu** [00:10:34]
 Sounds like a good progress.